 Brush any snow or debris off.
-Then spray de-icer on the affected areas.
-Leave to work and then use a rubber ice scraper to release the blades.
-Using de-icer in the windshield washer fluid can help to clear the last of the frost on the blades and windshield.
+Then spray de-icer on the affected areas and wait for it to begin to work.
+Once able, rubber ice scraper to release the blades.
+Using de-icer in the windshield washer fluid can also help clear the last bit of frost on the blades and windshield if they become frozen.

 Can you use hot water to clear ice from the windshield and wipers?

-It’s a bad idea to use hot water to clear ice from your windshield, as the sudden temperature shock could shatter the glass.
+Never use hot water to clear ice from your windshield, as the sudden temperature shock could shatter the glass.
 This is also true for your side-view mirrors or any standard window on your car, truck or SUV.